+As authorized by California Water Code section 13228 and pursuant to written agreements dated September 28, 2010 between the San Diego Water Board and the Santa Ana Water Board, the San Diego Water Board is designated under Order No. R9-2010-0016 to regulate Phase I MS4s within the entire jurisdictional area of the Cities of Murrieta and Wildomar, including those areas of each City located within the Santa Ana Water Board's geographic jurisdiction.
+The Santa Ana Water Board is designated under Order No. R8-2010-0033 to regulate the Phase I MS4s within the entire jurisdictional area of the City of Menifee, including those areas of the City located within the San Diego Water Board's geographic jurisdiction.
+Written requests to continue these Regional Water Board designations were submitted to the San Diego Water Board and Santa Ana Water Board by the City of Murrieta by letter dated June 22, 2015, the City of Wildomar by letter dated June 23, 2015, and the City of Menifee by letter dated June 25, 2015.

-- 5. Regional Water Board Designation.
-The Cities of Laguna Woods, Laguna Hills and Lake Forest (Cities) are located partially within the jurisdictions of both the California Regional Water Quality Control Board, Santa Ana Region (Santa Ana Water Board) and the San Diego Water Board.
-Written requests for designation of a single Regional Water Board to regulate matters pertaining to permitting of Phase I MS4 discharges were submitted to the San Diego Water Board by the City of Laguna Woods by letter dated September 8, 2014, the City of Laguna Hills by letter dated March 12, 2014, and the City of Lake Forest by letters dated January 14, 2013, and April 4, 2014.
-The Cities of Laguna Hills and Laguna Woods requested designation of the San Diego Water Board, and the City of Lake Forest requested designation of the Santa Ana Water Board.
-Water Code section 13228 specifies the circumstances that allow, and the process for, designation of a Regional Water Board. - 6.
-Factual Considerations.
-The Santa Ana Water Board and San Diego Water Board establish generally consistent requirements for MS4 discharges to meet the technology-based standard of reducing pollutants in the discharge to the maximum extent practicable (MEP), a related iterative process to ensure MS4 discharges meet receiving water quality standards, and non-storm water discharges to be effectively prohibited from entering the MS4.
+- 5. Factual Considerations.
+The Santa Ana Water Board and San Diego Water Board establish generally consistent requirements for MS4 discharges to meet the technology-based standard of reducing pollutants in the discharge to the maximum extent practicable (MEP), a related iterative process to ensure MS4 discharges meet receiving water quality standards, and for non-storm water discharges to be effectively prohibited from entering the MS4.
 However due to the unique nature of watersheds and water quality issues in the San Diego Region and Santa Ana Region, MS4 permit requirements between the two Regional Water Boards may also vary to address region specific pollutant discharges and watershed conditions.
-The Cities of Laguna Woods, Laguna Hills, and Lake Forest report that management and implementation of municipal programs to comply with two different MS4 permits creates a significant administrative and financial burden that is not contributing to greater overall water quality improvements in either region. - 7.
+The Cities of Menifee, Murrieta, and Wildomar report that management and implementation of municipal programs to comply with two different MS4 permits creates a significant administrative and financial burden that is not contributing to greater overall water quality improvements in either region. - 6.
 Regional Water Board Agreement.
-In an effort to address the concerns of the Cities, the San Diego Water Board and the Santa Ana Water Board have entered into an agreement whereby the San Diego Water Board is designated to regulate Phase I MS4 discharges within the jurisdiction of the Cities of Laguna Woods and Laguna Hills and the Santa Ana Water Board is designated to regulate Phase I MS4 discharges within the jurisdiction of the City of Lake Forest.
-Both the Santa Ana Water Board and the San Diego Water Board Phase I MS4 permits for Orange
+The San Diego Water Board and the Santa Ana Water Board entered into an agreement dated October 26, 2015 to: - a.
+Continue designation of the San Diego Water Board to regulate Phase I MS4 discharges within the entire jurisdictional area of the Cities of Murrieta and Wildomar, including those areas of each City located within the Santa Ana Region upon the effective date of Order R9-2015-0100, and - b.
+Continue designation of the San Ana Water Board to regulate Phase I MS4 discharges within the entire jurisdictional area of the City of Menifee, including those areas of the City located within the San Diego Region, under Order No. R8-2010-0033 (NPDES No. CAS618030) as it may be amended or reissued upon the effective date of Order No. R9-2015-0100. - 7.
+Periodic Review of Regional Water Board Agreement.
+The basis supporting the Cities of Menifee, Murrieta, and Wildomar requests to designate a specific Regional Water Board for regulatory oversight of MS4 discharges may change under future conditions and circumstances.
+Therefore the San Diego Water Board and Santa Ana Water Board will periodically review the effectiveness of the agreement during each MS4 permit reissuance.
+Based on this periodic review the San Diego Water Board may terminate the agreement with the Santa Ana Water Board or otherwise modify the agreement subject to the approval of the Santa Ana Water Board.